tamarin-prover/tamarin-prover/manual/README.md

 ## Prerequisites

 To compile the manual, you need [pandoc](http://pandoc.org) and pandoc-citeproc.
-We recommend to use [stack](www.haskellstack.org/) to install these dependencies.
+We recommend to use [stack](https://www.haskellstack.org/) to install these dependencies.

     stack install pandoc pandoc-citeproc

+(If you get any errors while running this, make sure you're running the latest version of Stack:
+`stack update && stack upgrade` then try again.)

 To create the PDF, [xelatex](http://xetex.sourceforge.net/) is required, which is part of the texlive packages.
 On Ubuntu/Debian systems it can